Today's Trivia and What Happened on October 1

 October 1, 1903

-Boston of the American League won the series against Pittsburgh of the National League five games to three.
+The first modern World Series to be played in major-league baseball begins.
+Boston of the American League would win against Pittsburgh of the National League five games to three.

 Thumbs Up